Samircodehub/Samircodehub/README.md

 * Experience with version control, modular design, code quality, testing, exception handeling, and pipeline maintainance
 * Designing experiments, setting up evaluations, and producing trustworthy conclusions with documentation
 * working with big data technologies, languages, and frameworks: SQL and python
-* Experience in deploying end to end Machine Learning models pipeline with AWS
+* Experience in deploying end to end Machine Learning models pipeline with GCP
 * Experience with Web applications and service architecture; Flask
 * Building and owning large-scale machine-learning models
 * Processing large datasets